 But this series belongs entirely to Rufus Sewell as the titular King Charles.
 He portrays a man of many strengths and weaknesses whose personal character is sometimes suspect.
 It is precisely this humanity that compels viewers to empathize with him even when his morality and treatment of others is questionable.

 It just may be the best performance I’ve seen from Sewell.
 His king may be a scoundrel, but no one can doubt his sincerity of purpose.

 HISTORY COME TO LIFE

-Though the series does take some license in the historical facts surrounding Charles II reign it doesn’t stray too far away from the truth.
+Though the series does take some license in the historical facts surrounding Charles II’s reign, it doesn’t stray too far from the truth.
 Not only is Charles himself a fascinating personality, but so is this unique time in England’s history.

-Sandwiched between England’s Civil War and The Glorious Revolution, the years Charles ruled England are full of moral conflicts and important debates about the power of government and religion.
-I also enjoyed “meeting” all the characters of political and personal influence surrounding Charles who help shape his decisions.
+Sandwiched between England’s Civil War and The Glorious Revolution, the years Charles ruled England are full of moral conflicts and critical debates about the power of government and religion.
+I also enjoyed “meeting” all the characters of political and personal influence surrounding Charles, who help shape his decisions.

 Charles II: The Power and the Passion is a fascinating look at a complex historical figure and the times in which he lives.
-If you can look past the excessive amounts of bedroom scenes in the first half of the series, you will find a story which can’t help but snag your attention.
+You will find a story that can’t help but snag your attention if you can look past the excessive amounts of bedroom scenes in the first half of the series.
 The battle over power is not a new one and continues to this day.